caseyvaughn/pandas-zoos-rails/readme.md

 - `cd` into the project directory

-- generate a new rails project with `rails new pandas -G --database=postgresql --api`
+- generate a new rails project with `rails new . -MT --skip-active-storage --database=postgresql --api`

 - `cd` into the project and run `rails db:create`